chaconnewu/awesome-augmented/awesomes/free-for-dev.md

   <a href="https://pantheon.io/">
    pantheon.io
   </a>
-  — Drupal and WordPress hosting, automated DevOps, and scalable infrastructure.
+  — Drupal and WordPress hosting, automated DevOps and scalable infrastructure.
 Free for developers and agencies
  </li>
  <li>
   <a href="https://www.acquia.com/">